-The template above has grown out of my experience of working with Scrum for more than ten years, and it is inspired by the scientific method and Lean Startup.
+The template above has grown out of my experience of working with Scrum, and it is inspired by the scientific method.
 Let’s have a look at the template sections in more detail.

 The Goal Section

 The goal section states why it is worthwhile to undertake the sprint.
+You can think of the goal as the outcome you want to achieve with the sprint and the benefit you’d like to create.
 Examples are:

 - Test an assumption about the user interaction and learn what works best for the user, for instance: “Will users be willing to register before using the product features?”